fuhsjr00/bug.n/doc/Default_configuration.md

 -------------------------------------------------------------------------------
 `Config_barCommands=Run, explore doc;Monitor_toggleBar();Reload;ExitApp`

-The commands seperated by semicolon, which are listed in the command GUI of the bar (#!) and therewith can be selected rather then typed; bug.n functions (as used in the hotkey configuration), the `Run` and `Send` command of AutoHotkey can be used here.
+The commands separated by semicolon, which are listed in the command GUI of the bar (#!) and therewith can be selected rather then typed; bug.n functions (as used in the hotkey configuration), the `Run` and `Send` command of AutoHotkey can be used here.